A PATHWAY TO FRENCH CITIZENSHIP

 Put simply, a person is born French if one of his parents is a citizen of France.
 Link This applies irrespective of the applicant’s place of birth, absence of ties to France (whether economic, residential or other) or French language abilities.
 Children adopted by at least one French parent may also be eligible to claim French citizenship if plenary adoption has extinguished their ties to their biological parents before they turned 18.

-Notably, individuals with French grandparents may also claim French citizenship, provided that at least one of their parents successfully registers as a French citizen before, in turn, they also do.
+Notably, individuals with French grandparents may also claim French passport, provided that at least one of their parents successfully registers as a French citizen before, in turn, they also do.
 “With over 20 million people reported of French ancestry around the world, it is possible that an astonishing number of people could qualify to apply for French citizenship if they delve deep into their family histories and demonstrate an uninterrupted lineage with a qualifying French ancestor,” said Harvey.

 Process to securing a French passport through your ancestral link